Common Areas to Find Germs In Your Home

 If you have carpeted floors in your home or if your furniture has cloth upholstery, these areas can be hotspots for all kinds of germs.
 Anything that makes contact with your carpet or furniture can easily transfer germs to their surfaces.
 Once those germs are there, they’ll quickly replicate and collect between the fabric fibers, which provide a safe haven for them to live.
 According to microbiology studies, dirty carpets can harbor up to 200,000 bacteria per square inch!

 How do you cut down on germ buildup in your carpet and upholstery?
 By performing routine cleaning.
 But if you don’t own a specialized carpet or upholstery cleaner, getting the job done thoroughly enough to remove germs can be tough.
-Luckily, you can hire a Detroit carpet and upholstery cleaning service (Zeppelin Cleaning Service is an excellent choice!) to tackle the job for you!
+Luckily, you can hire a carpet and upholstery cleaning service (Zeppelin Cleaning Service is an excellent choice!) to tackle the job for you!

 Want to ensure your home stays as germ-free as possible?
 If you’re short on time or aren’t a fan of household cleaning, get in touch with our team at Zeppelin Cleaning Service!
-We specialize in comprehensive residential cleaning, as well as carpet and upholstery cleaning, and have proudly served the Detroit area for nearly 15 years.
+We specialize in comprehensive residential cleaning, as well as carpet and upholstery cleaning, and have proudly served our clients for nearly 15 years.
 To learn more about what we can do for you and your home, feel free to give us a call today at 313-731-6459 or contact us online with any questions or concerns, and we’ll be in touch.